reportportal/kubernetes/reportportal/v5/README.md

  http01: {}
 ```

-You can change the name and email for your ClusterIssuer here
+You can change the name and email for your ClusterIssuer there

 ```sh
 kubectl create -f letsencrypt-clusterissuer.yaml